How to Avoid Holes in Your Tufting Fabric (and Fix Them Easily)

 How to do it:

-Take a discreet thread (for example on the side of the canvas).
+1. Pick up a discreet thread (for example, from the side of the canvas).

-With a needle, gently close the hole, like a stitch: follow the lines of the weft, horizontally and vertically.
+2. With a needle, gently close the hole, like a stitch: follow the lines of the weave, horizontally and vertically.

-You can then tuft lightly over the top to hide the repair.
+3. You can then lightly tuft over it to hide the repair.

-We recommend two types: the premium tufting cloth and the white cloth with yellow lines , both designed to withstand the pressure of the tufting gun.
+We recommend two types: the special tufting premium fabric and the white fabric with yellow lines , both designed to withstand the pressure of the tufting gun.

 Yes.
-It's entirely possible to reattach a canvas using a fabric patch or iron-on adhesive.
-This allows you to continue your project with peace of mind.
+It's perfectly possible to reattach a canvas with a fabric patch or iron-on adhesive on the back.
+This allows you to continue your project without any problems.

 What if the hole is tiny?

-In this case, a simple needle and thread repair is often sufficient.
-The goal is to neatly close the fibers so that they do not open further.
+In this case, a simple needle repair with thread is often sufficient.
+The goal is to neatly close the fibers so they don't open up further.

 To go further